RibirX/Polestar/cli/README.md

 ## Usage

-> Notice `open_ai.rs` file has request Token, you can replace your own token.
+> Notice the `open_ai.rs` file has a request Token, you can replace your own token.

-Polestar-cli is a interactive command line tool.
 You can run it by:

 ```sh
 polestar-cli